Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Study II: Node Augmentation

 \subsubsection{Supervised Learning}

 We then introduce our proposed supervised approach that reranks candidates with augmented node embeddings.
-Specifically, the enrichment is formulated as an attention, with the user query as \textit{query}, edge questions as both \textit{key} and \textit{value}, such that a new embedding is obtained upon all edge questions conditioned on the query.
-Let $\mathcal{A}_i$ be the attention scores of the \textit{i}th node, the augmented node embedding $\mathbf{h}^a_i$ is denoted as:
+Specifically, the enrichment is formulated as an attention, with the user query as \textit{query}, edge questions as both \textit{key} and \textit{value}, such that a new node embedding is obtained attending its edge questions conditioned on the query.
+Let $\mathcal{A}_i$ be the attention scores of the \textit{i}th candidate node, the augmented node embedding $\mathbf{h}^a_i$ is denoted as:

 $W_{Q/K/V}$ is the parameter for \textit{query}/\textit{key}/\textit{value} in attention, and $d$ is the \textit{query} dimension size.
 For a node $v_i$, we provide both outgoing and incoming questions to/from its direct neighbor node for bidirectional contextual information.